opensearch-project/documentation-website/_dashboards/geojson-regionmaps.md

 1. Under **Vector map**, select the name of the vector map that you just uploaded.
 1. *(Optional):* Under **Style settings**, increase **Border thickness** to see the borders more clearly.
 1. Select the **Update** button.
 1. View your region map in the Dashboards.
-For example, the following image shows the Los Angeles county region:
+For example, the following image shows the Los Angeles and San Diego county regions:
 <img src="{{site.url}}{{site.baseurl}}/images/county-regionmap.png" alt="view a custom GeoJSON region map" width="700"/>

 ### Example GeoJSON file